Southside Food Co-op, Inc. (SSFC)

 SSFC is partnering with experienced cooperative developers, Food Cooperative Initiative and Columinate to design the cooperative in a way that harness wisdom and meets the needs of local residents.
 The co-op also builds on and supports the work of local urban agriculture advocates, ChiFresh Kitchen where the 1st Micro Store will be located and Grow Greater Englewood, an organization that has worked to create land access for local farmers.

 SSFC recently surpassed 140+ member/owners.
 These member/owners, alongside SSFC’s Board of Directors, are eager to take the next steps to bring the cooperative to the South Side of Chicago.
 Through this cooperative development work, SSFC will engage residents with food in a new way - a way that promotes food sovereignty and autonomy.
 South Siders will directly impact their own food access by coming together around a collective vision and the hard work of bringing that vision to life.
 Once SSFC opens, we believe it will be a transformative asset for the south side and a place that embodies how our relationship to food should be.

 Partner with local farmers to facilitate alliance and networks, thereby keeping much needed revenue circulating and remaining with the locality.
 Creating a more vibrant neighborhood and generational wealth.

 Partner with African American vendors to not only promote their products but present training and education for our members and consumers about a better way of eating that will either help manage, or prevent pre-existing conditions such as hypertension, heart disease, or diabetes.

-Strive to promote universal unity through special events held within a designated area of the cooperative.
+Strive to promote universal unity through special events.